 5. Understand foreclosure prevention options.

-Valuable information about foreclosure prevention (also called loss mitigation) options can be found on the internet at www.hud.gov.
+Valuable information about foreclosure prevention (also called loss mitigation) options can be found at https://www.hud.gov/topics/avoiding_foreclosure

 6. Contact a HUD-approved housing counselor.